oldskule/mod_easyblogautoexpire/README.md

 ## 🛠 How It Works
 1. The plugin checks EasyBlog posts against each enabled rule.
 2. If the post’s age exceeds the rule’s days-to-expire, the chosen action is applied.
-3. In **Development Mode**, the plugin only logs actions—it does not change posts.
+3. In **Development Mode**, the plugin only logs actions to admin logs folder—it does not change posts.

 ---

 ## ✅ Best Practices
 - Test with **Development Mode = Yes** before applying live changes.
 - Use different rules for different content types.
-- Consider using Joomla’s **Scheduled Tasks** to run checks automatically.

----

-## 🆘 Troubleshooting
-- **No posts expiring?**
-  - Check the plugin is enabled.
-  - Ensure the rule is enabled and days are correct.
-  - Turn Development Mode off for live changes.
-- **Too many posts expired at once?**
-  - Review your days-to-expire values.

 ---